planmarks/telegram_bot_demo/readme.txt

+# How to run the Telegram Moderator Bot
+# Can be deployed out of the box on Render
+# To deploy locally (via RPI) create a different virtual environment and install requirements
+# Modify unwanted words
+# Modify response language

+1. Create a Telegram Bot
+2. Copy Token
-1. Register on Render
+3. Register on Render
-2. Create a Virtual Service
+4. Create a Background Service
-3. Connect to GitHub repository
+5. Connect to GitHub repository
-4. Define start script
+6. Define start script
-5. Deploy
+7. Deploy
-6. username

-To update functions, update the files in GitHub repository.
-7979270240:AAEzwvheVoyjqA71f9ErbYOAYCWfLWWHyt0